As people with diabetes, we’ve been hearing about the threat that diabetes poses to our eyes since shortly after diagnosis.

 The American Diabetes Association’s HbA1c guidelines recommend maintaining an A1c at or below 7.0 percent for the best possible prevention of diabetes-related eye complications.
-A 2011 research study also showed that adolescents with A1c’s below 7.5 percent had a significantly lower risk of developing retinopathy.
+A 2016 research study also showed that adolescents with lower A1c levels had a significantly lower risk of developing retinopathy.

 You can also talk to your healthcare team about taking a vitamin supplement containing lutein, vitamin A, E, C and others that support healthy eye function.
 Do keep in mind that a vitamin supplement cannot protect your eyes from nerve damage resulting from persistent high blood sugar levels.

 Learn how to lower your A1c in Diabetes Strong’s A1c Guide.

 Here’s the thing about your eyes: it’s just too darn easy for these common diabetes eye complications to develop and worsen without it becoming obvious in your day-to-day life until it’s too late.